metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_helm_chart_v1beta2_manifest.md

 Required:

-- `chart` (String) Chart is the name or path the Helm chart is available at in the SourceRef.
+- `chart` (String) Chart is the name or path the Helm chart is available at in theSourceRef.
-- `interval` (String) Interval at which the HelmChart SourceRef is checked for updates.
-This interval is approximate and may be subject to jitter to ensure efficient use of resources.
+- `interval` (String) Interval at which the HelmChart SourceRef is checked for updates.This interval is approximate and may be subject to jitter to ensureefficient use of resources.
 - `source_ref` (Attributes) SourceRef is the reference to the Source the chart is available at. (see [below for nested schema](#nestedatt--spec--source_ref))

 Optional:

-- `access_from` (Attributes) AccessFrom specifies an Access Control List for allowing cross-namespace references to this object.
-NOTE: Not implemented, provisional as of https://github.com/fluxcd/flux2/pull/2092 (see [below for nested schema](#nestedatt--spec--access_from))
+- `access_from` (Attributes) AccessFrom specifies an Access Control List for allowing cross-namespacereferences to this object.NOTE: Not implemented, provisional as of https://github.com/fluxcd/flux2/pull/2092 (see [below for nested schema](#nestedatt--spec--access_from))
-- `reconcile_strategy` (String) ReconcileStrategy determines what enables the creation of a new artifact.
-Valid values are ('ChartVersion', 'Revision').
-See the documentation of the values for an explanation on their behavior.
-Defaults to ChartVersion when omitted.
+- `reconcile_strategy` (String) ReconcileStrategy determines what enables the creation of a new artifact.Valid values are ('ChartVersion', 'Revision').See the documentation of the values for an explanation on their behavior.Defaults to ChartVersion when omitted.
-- `suspend` (Boolean) Suspend tells the controller to suspend the reconciliation of this source.
+- `suspend` (Boolean) Suspend tells the controller to suspend the reconciliation of thissource.
-- `values_file` (String) ValuesFile is an alternative values file to use as the default chart values, expected to be a relative path in the SourceRef.
-Deprecated in favor of ValuesFiles, for backwards compatibility the file specified here is merged before the ValuesFiles items.
+- `values_file` (String) ValuesFile is an alternative values file to use as the default chartvalues, expected to be a relative path in the SourceRef.
+Deprecated infavor of ValuesFiles, for backwards compatibility the file specified hereis merged before the ValuesFiles items.
 Ignored when omitted.
-- `values_files` (List of String) ValuesFiles is an alternative list of values files to use as the chart values (values.yaml is not included by default), expected to be a relative path in the SourceRef.
-Values files are merged in the order of this list with the last file overriding the first.
+- `values_files` (List of String) ValuesFiles is an alternative list of values files to use as the chartvalues (values.yaml is not included by default), expected to be arelative path in the SourceRef.Values files are merged in the order of this list with the last fileoverriding the first.
 Ignored when omitted.
-- `verify` (Attributes) Verify contains the secret name containing the trusted public keys used to verify the signature and specifies which provider to use to check whether OCI image is authentic.
-This field is only supported when using HelmRepository source with spec.type 'oci'.
-Chart dependencies, which are not bundled in the umbrella chart artifact, are not verified. (see [below for nested schema](#nestedatt--spec--verify))
+- `verify` (Attributes) Verify contains the secret name containing the trusted public keysused to verify the signature and specifies which provider to use to checkwhether OCI image is authentic.This field is only supported when using HelmRepository source with spec.type 'oci'.Chart dependencies, which are not bundled in the umbrella chart artifact, are not verified. (see [below for nested schema](#nestedatt--spec--verify))
-- `version` (String) Version is the chart version semver expression, ignored for charts from GitRepository and Bucket sources.
+- `version` (String) Version is the chart version semver expression, ignored for charts fromGitRepository and Bucket sources.
 Defaults to latest when omitted.

 <a id="nestedatt--spec--source_ref"></a>
 ### Nested Schema for `spec.source_ref`

 Required:

-- `kind` (String) Kind of the referent, valid values are ('HelmRepository', 'GitRepository', 'Bucket').
+- `kind` (String) Kind of the referent, valid values are ('HelmRepository', 'GitRepository','Bucket').
 - `name` (String) Name of the referent.

 Optional: